 During his lifetime Thierry (1801 – 1878) created high-quality wrought harnesses and bridles for the carriage trade which brought him a couple of prestigious awards.

 As a family ran business, the following generations introduced saddlery and started doing retail.
-So, naturally after almost 100 years of foundation, 1920 the brand expanded its horizons and opened two shops in the United States.
+So, naturally after almost 100 years of foundation, in 1920 the brand expanded its horizons and opened two shops in the United States.

 Not long after the expansion, during the 1930s Hermès introduced their most recognized goods, Sac à dépêches and Hermès carrés.